broskell/honey-voice-agent/README.md

 ![Honey App Screenshot](/Assets/preview.png)

-Honey is a small web app that acts as a voice-first AI "study buddy" for students.
+Honey is a small web app that acts as a voice‑first AI "study buddy" for students.

 You can talk to Honey in your browser, and she replies out loud in English (Indian style).
 She helps you manage tasks, run focus timers, and generate study plans, while also chatting like a slightly sassy but supportive friend.